cineengine/cineengine-docs/index.md

 ---

-## About the project
+## About Cine Engine

-We thrive on the idea of helping boutique CG/VFX studios to manage their production and pipeline efficiently.
+Cine Engine thrives on the idea of helping boutique CG/VFX studios to manage their production and pipeline efficiently.

 Our solutions are always inline with SOLID Software Design Principles i.e.